Author

 2. Carve Out Time for Self-Care to Maintain Your Mental Health

-Now, more than ever, we are acutely focused on remote teaching, physical health, and preventing illness– washing hands and engaging in other healthy practices.
-But it is just as important, for maintaining mental health, to try to carve out some time to prioritize the other things that help us feel balanced: for some, it is exercise, for others, it is reading, journaling, meditation, or spending time doing a hobby.
+A multi-billion dollar wellness industry ensures we are aware of and focused on our physical health.
+But it is just as important to maintain mental health by carving out some time to prioritize the other things that help us feel balanced, whether it is reading, journaling, meditation, or spending time doing a hobby.
 And, if you are someone who isn’t sure what you can do for your self-care, simply the act of doing something can help maintain your mental health.

 3. Get Your Body Moving to Help Your Mental Wellness